 Below we have given step-by-step instructions on how to download all Gmail emails using the Google Takeout service.

 Download Gmail Emails Using Google Takeout

-Google Takeout is a separate services, so you will have to access Google Takeout website and sign-in using your Google account.
+Google Takeout is a separate service, so you will have to access the Google Takeout website and sign in using your Google account.
 On the next page, you will see all the supported Google services with a “Green” button next to them.
 Assuming you are only looking to download Gmail data, click on the “Select none” button at the very top to unselect all the Google products.

 Now scroll down to the “Mail” product and click on the “gray” button next to it to select it (it will turn green).

 To further customize what you want to download (which you should), click on “Mail” and choose “Select labels” from the options.